-- Following its Agenda Consultation 2011, the IASB decided to restart its work on the Conceptual Framework.
+- 2 Following its Agenda Consultation 2011, the IASB decided to restart its work on the Conceptual Framework.
 In July 2013, the IASB issued its Discussion Paper DP/2013/1 A Review of the Conceptual Framework for Financial Reporting.
 This was followed by the Exposure Draft ED/2015/3 Conceptual Framework for Financial Reporting which was issued on 29 May 2015 ('the ED').
 EFRAG submitted its comment letter in response to the ED on 23 December 2015.
-The IASB is expected to issue the revised Conceptual Framework in 2017. - The revised Conceptual Framework is not subject to endorsement within the EU.
-However, a related proposal to update references in the current Standards to the revised Conceptual Framework will be subject to endorsement. - At its May to October 2016 meetings, the IASB considered possible amendments to: - (a) Chapter 1 The objective of general purpose financial reporting and Chapter 2 Qualitative characteristics of useful financial information; - (b) The definition of 'materiality'; - (c) Asymmetry in treating gains and losses (prudence); - (d) The guidance on the reporting entity; - (e) The definitions of an asset, an economic resource and the accompanying guidance; - (f) The guidance on income and expenses; - (g) The definition of equity and supporting discussion; - (h) The guidance on executory contracts; - (i) The guidance on the unit of account; - (j) The guidance on recognition; - (k) The guidance on presentation and disclosure; and - (I) The guidance on presenting information about financial performance. - The IASB's tentative decisions on these issues were considered by EFRAG TEG at its May to November 2016 meetings.
+The IASB is expected to issue the revised Conceptual Framework in 2017. - 3 The revised Conceptual Framework is not subject to endorsement within the EU.
+However, a related proposal to update references in the current Standards to the revised Conceptual Framework will be subject to endorsement. - 4 At its May to December 2016 meetings, the IASB considered possible amendments to: - (a) Chapter 1 The objective of general purpose financial reporting and Chapter 2 Qualitative characteristics of useful financial information; - (b) The definition of 'materiality'; - (c) Asymmetry in treating gains and losses (prudence); - (d) The guidance on the reporting entity; - (e) The definitions of assets and liabilities, an economic resource and the accompanying guidance; - (f) The guidance on income and expenses; - (g) The definition of equity and supporting discussion; - (h) The guidance on executory contracts; - (i) The guidance on the unit of account; - (j) The guidance on recognition and derecognition; - (k) The role of business activities (including long-term investments); - (I) The usefulness of financial statements for long-term investors; - (m) The guidance on measurement; - (n) The guidance on presentation and disclosure;